 Late last year, the National Institute of Standards and Technology’s (NIST) submitted for public comment a draft that is intended to serve as a framework for federal agencies on the exercise of march-in rights under the Bayh-Dole Act.
 In its response, TCCRI demonstrates that the draft framework is flawed in several respects.
 The Bayh-Dole Act was never intended to allow product pricing as a factor when determining the employment of march-in rights.
 Furthermore, exercising

 march-in rights on the basis of perceived high pricing would undermine the commercialization of patents that would benefit the public, the primary purpose of the Bayh-Dole Act.

 Contributions to TCCRI will be used for general operating costs and will not be used in connection with state or federal elections or to support or defeat any candidate for state or federal office

 TCCRI is a non-profit educational charity, exempt from federal taxation under Section 501 (c)(3) of the Internal Revenue Code.
 Individual, corporate, foundation and PAC contributions are accepted.
-Individual, foundation and corporate contributions to TCCRI may be tax-deductible.
+Individual, corporate, and foundation contributions to TCCRI may be tax-deductible.
 Please check with your tax advisor.